LysandreJik/omegle-crawler-node/README.md

 ### Usage

 This library uses an event-based mechanism.
 Start by binding your functions to the possible events and then start a conversation.
-All the events and methods are available in the documentation section [#documentation](below).
+All the events and methods are available in the documentation section [below](#documentation).

 Crawler example usage: